So here we are in the 2nd month of 2021.

 Many of you were brought up to believe that it is bad or wrong to think well or praise yourself.
 Look how that has worked out.

-Before you can receive love from another, you must first learn to self-love.
+Before you can receive love from another, you must first learn self-love.

-Many people in therapy with counsellors or alternative therapists like myself have an out-of-date belief system that no longer serves them.
+There are many people in therapy with counsellors or alternative therapists like myself that have an out-of-date belief system that no longer serves them.

 Thought can be addictive